vberezinbadger/Chrome-Dino-Python/README.md

 **What I want to implement**
 - [ ] Dinosaur's Computer Vision
 - [ ] A more competent implementation of obstacle generation
+- [ ] Reorganize the project: make a modular system to simplify the code by dividing it into modules
+- [x] Organize the work of sprites and assets for the game

 ### Notes